Konadu-Akwasi-Akuoko/Articles-On-Konadu-Dot-Dev/post/ngrx-redux-is-not-hard-it-is-because-you-dont-understand-the-patterns.md

 ![NGRX/Redux Is Not Hard!
 Its Because You Don't Understand The Pattern](https://cdn.sanity.io/images/ok7qsbpm/production/dd170f9049b794093a852f7e1a6181b1a4cc7876-1692x1024.png?q=75&fit=clip&auto=format&fm=webp)

+We have been talking about [testing in Angular applications](https://konadu.devarticles/series/testing-in-angular) too much over the past few days, let's talk about something nice today 😂😂.

 I have suffered before!
 I remember when I was trying to learn how to use the [Redux State Mangement](https://redux.js.org/) library (applies to [ngrx/store](https://ngrx.io/guide/store)).
 I couldn't get my head around how it's done.
 Moreover, I didn't understand why we are doing things the way we are doing it, it made learning Redux a real pain for me.
 Luckily as time went by, I began to understand the core concepts of redux.

 I have learnt that to understand something better in the software engineering world we need to understand the intricate patterns pertaining to the problem.